jbeck018/howlerops/docs/PHASE_3_SUMMARY.md

 ## Overview

 Complete production-ready architecture for Phase 3 Team Collaboration features has been designed and documented.
-This adds organization/team capabilities to SQL Studio while maintaining full backward compatibility with existing Individual tier users.
+This adds organization/team capabilities to Howlerops while maintaining full backward compatibility with existing Individual tier users.

 ---